lduboeuf/Aircraft-War/README.md

 Aircraft-War
 ============

-This is a fork of https://github.com/zccrs/Aircraft-War and ported to ubuntu touch Unfortunatly, needed to change several things, this code might not work animore on symbian, meego.
+This is a fork of https://github.com/zccrs/Aircraft-War and ported to ubuntu touch.

+Unfortunately, needed to change several things, this code might not work anymore on symbian, meego.
-Removed scoring as the backend is not available animore.
+Removed scoring as the backend is not available anymore.

 Build for Ubuntu Touch: